 15 Tip Guide to Creating Marketing Content that Resonates with Customers

 Content is king.
 Everybody knows that.
 But the king is sometimes elusive, meaning that producing marketing content is no easy feat: 1) you need particular skills to build that trust between your brand and your audience; 2) your content needs to be authoritative and trustworthy, but never dull and; furthermore, 3) you can’t sound too “salesy”, like you’re tooting your own horn.
-Finding this balance is a sign of a true marketer.
+Finding this balance is a sign of being a true marketer.

 Therefore, be very careful when posting content on a company blog.
 That blog is your champion representative.
 It epitomizes your marketing content efforts and is no joke.
-Blogs are the fifth most trusted sources of information on the internet.
+Blogs are the fifth most trusted source of information on the internet.
 They can persuade the customer to purchase your products or enlist your services.
 So, they need to be informational, influential, and compelling.